tpoisot/ms_connectance_complexity/ms_conn_compl.md

 responsible for the distribution shape [@vazquez_degree_2005;@fortuna_nestedness_2010;@williams_biology_2011].
-In this contribution, we show that connectance will impose a lower and higher limit for the shape of the degree distribution.Given this information, it's time to bring the debate full-circle: is connectance the cause of observed network properties, or an emergent property of pairwise species interactions?
+In this contribution, we show that connectance will impose a lower and higher limit for the shape of the degree distribution.
+Given this information, it's time to bring the debate full-circle: is connectance the cause of observed network properties, or an emergent property of pairwise species interactions?
 As the later seems far more likely, it now makes sense to focus on why some networks deviate,